-It’s important to heed safety warnings issued by local and foreign governments, but it’s also important not to let paranoia hold you back from experiencing an amazing part of the world.
+It’s important to heed safety warnings issued by local and foreign governments, but it’s also important not to let paranoia hold you back from experiencing an amazing and beautiful part of the world.

 Simply being aware of the dangers, avoiding areas listed as ‘Reconsider your need to travel’ or ‘Do not travel’, and taking necessary precautions to minimise your risks is the easiest way to avoid anything spoiling your holiday in Turkey.

 This guide provides an overview of the main travel safety and security issues you should be aware of to make sure your trip to Turkey is memorable for all the right reasons.

 We also cover the 10 frequently asked questions by travellers to Turkey.

 - Is the ANZAC Dawn Service in Gallipoli safe?

 - Is there a high risk of terrorism in Turkey?

 - Where is the highest risk of crime?